Cross-lingual Contextualized Topic Models with Zero-shot Learning: Experiments

 \section{Experiments}

-Our experiments evaluate two main hypotheses: (i) we can create a topic model that does not rely on the BoW given in input, but use contextual information instead; (ii) the model can tackle zero-shot cross-lingual topic modeling.
+Our experiments evaluate two main hypotheses: (i) \textit{we can define a topic model that does not rely on the BoW input but instead uses contextual information;} (ii) \textit{the model can tackle zero-shot cross-lingual topic modeling}.
+The Appendix contains more details about the experiments (e.g., code, data, runtime, replication details).

-\paragraph{Data Sets} We use two data sets that we collected from English Wikipedia abstracts from DBpedia\footnote{\url{https://wiki.dbpedia.org/downloads-2016-10}}.
-The first data set (W1) contains 20,000 randomly sampled abstracts with more than 300 characters.
-The second data set (W2) contains 100,000 English documents.
-We trained on 99,700 documents and consider the remaining 300 documents as test set.
-We collect their respective versions in Portuguese, Italian, French, and German.
-This collection, that also contains the English abstract, serves as a test set of comparable documents, i.e., documents that refer to the same entity in Wikipedia, but in different languages.
+\paragraph{Datasets} We use datasets collected from English Wikipedia abstracts from DBpedia.\footnote{\url{https://wiki.dbpedia.org/downloads-2016-10}} The first dataset (W1) contains 20,000 randomly sampled abstracts.
+The second dataset (W2) contains 100,000 English documents.
+We use 99,700 documents as training and consider the remaining 300 documents as the test set.
+We collect the 300 respective instances in Portuguese, Italian, French, and German.
+This collection creates a test set of comparable documents, i.e., documents that refer to the same entity in Wikipedia, but in different languages.

-We pre-process both data sets to make a comparison as direct as possible: we take only the first 200 tokens of each abstract to reduce the effects of the length limit in BERT\footnote{Note that BERT will remove anything that is too long after tokenization --- see the algorithms SentencePiece and WordPiece~\cite{kudo2018sentencepiece,wu2016google}.}).
-We train SBERT~\cite{reimers2019sentence}, using the multi-lingual model, on this unpreprocessed text.
-We then remove stopwords and use the most frequent remaining 2,000 words to create the BoW vocabulary for English.
+We extract only the first 200 tokens of each abstract to reduce the length limit's effects in the tokenization process.
+In particular, we use the efficient and effective SBERT~\cite{reimers2019sentence},\footnote{\url{https://github.com/UKPLab/sentence-transformers}} using the multilingual model,\footnote{We use the \textit{distiluse-base-multilingual-cased} embeddings for this experiment available on the authors' repository.} on this unpreprocessed text.
+We then remove stopwords and use the most frequent remaining 2,000 words to create the English vocabulary for BoW model comparisons.

-\subsection{To Contextualize or not To Contextualize}
+\subsection{To Contextualize or Not To Contextualize}

+First, we want to check if \textbf{ZeroShotTM} maintains comparable performance to other topic models; if this is true, we can then explore its performance in a cross-lingual setting.
+Since we use only English text, in this setting we use English representations.\footnote{We use the \textit{bert-base-nli-mean-tokens} model.}

 {}